talinbansal/talinbansal/README.md

 ### 🔍 About Me

-I'm a developer with a strong interest in building end-to-end applications — from clean frontend interfaces to scalable backend logic.
+I'm a developer with a strong interest in building end-to-end applications, from clean frontend interfaces to scalable backend logic.
 Currently exploring better ways to structure and automate systems through real-world projects.

-- ☁️ Dipping deeper into cloud services like AWS and Firebase — aiming to make apps that scale and survive the real world
+- ☁️ Dipping deeper into cloud services like AWS and Firebase, aiming to make apps that scale and survive the real world
-- 📌 Looking for **Fullstack/Software Development internships** (Summer/Fall 2025)
+- 📌 Looking for **Fullstack/Software Development internships** (Fall 2025)
 - 📫 Reach me at: **tbansal@uwaterloo.ca**

 ---